-In 2019 the ASTech Foundation will present 10 prestigious awards to recognize outstanding innovation in science and technology in Alberta.
+In 2019 the ASTech Foundation presented 10 prestigious awards to recognize outstanding innovation in science and technology in Alberta.
 CLICK HERE for details about submitting a nomination.
-Nominations for the 2019 awards were open March 4th – May 31st.
+Nominations for the 2020 awards will open in March 2020.

 - Core Awards (6): Science and Engineering; Technology; Applied Technology; Start-Up; Commercial Achievement; Leader of Tomorrow